Introduction

 -

-- Type of Water Heater: Generally, traditional tank models tend to be quicker to install than tankless systems, which often necessitate additional electrical connections and venting setups.
+- Type of Water Heater: Traditional tank models usually take less time to install compared to tankless systems, which often need extra electrical connections and venting.

 -